nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 This is possible as long as the stored P-GPS data is still valid, and the current date and time (accurate to a few seconds) and the most recent location (accurate to a few dozen kilometers) are known.

 .. note::
-   To use the nRF Cloud P-GPS service, an nRF Cloud account is needed, and the device needs to be associated with a user's account.
+   To use the nRF Cloud P-GPS service, you need an nRF Cloud account, and the device needs to be associated with the account.

 Configuration
 *************

-Configure the following option to enable or disable the use of this library:
+Configure the :kconfig:option:`CONFIG_NRF_CLOUD_PGPS` Kconfig option to enable or disable the use of this library.

-* :kconfig:option:`CONFIG_NRF_CLOUD_PGPS`

-Configure one of the following to control the network transport for P-GPS requests and responses:
+Configure one of the following options to control the network transport for P-GPS requests and responses:

 * :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_TRANSPORT_MQTT`
 * :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_TRANSPORT_NONE`

-Configure one of the following to control the network transport for downloading P-GPS predictions:
+Configure one of the following options to control the network transport for downloading P-GPS predictions:

 * :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_DOWNLOAD_TRANSPORT_HTTP`
 * :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_DOWNLOAD_TRANSPORT_CUSTOM`